Frequently Asked Questions

 • Building community and belonging through facilitated virtual engagement.

-• Including additional training developed by nationally recognized experts to support participant safety in field and virtual environments.
+• Including additional training developed by nationally recognized experts to support participant social, psychological, and physical safety in field and virtual environments.

-• Adding a virtual educator program to increase access for educators and researchers.
+• Facilitating a virtual educator program to increase access for educators and researchers.

 • Valuing educators, creatives and researchers, all called Fellows, as professionals on equal footing in the collaboration.